rohoet/website/content/posts/post02.md

 ---
-title: "Testing post"
+title: "First post"
-date: 2018-08-09
+date: 2021-12-18
 ---
-This website using hugo is online since 08.2018.
+This website using hugo is online since 2018-08.
+In 2021-12, initial content was added.